KrauseFx/krausefx.com/_posts/2025-03-20-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 ### Visiting the lots

-Since we currently live in Vienna, but are looking for a lot around 45mins away by car, it'd have been impossible to schedule a separate appointment for each lot.
-Even if we were to stack them together, it'd be a stressful hassle.

-Also, a good majority of the lots we wanted to visit were in villages we've never been to before.
-So just visiting the village may already be enough to potentially already rule out the lot.

-Often, as soon as you arrive at the lot, you'll immediately notice a major drawback—like a distant highway that's still audible, a large power line, a busy road, or a steep slope.

-Hence, if we booked an appointment with the real estate agent, we and the agent would have had to spend the time driving there, just for you to immediately rule it out a few seconds into the visit.
-Also, the information you get from the agent is usually more limited when it comes to empty lots compared to houses or condos.
+Living in Vienna but searching for plots about 45 minutes away made scheduling viewings a challenge.
+Even if we clustered appointments, the process was still time-intensive and stressful.
+In many cases, just seeing the village was often enough to eliminate a lot: highway noise, noticeable power lines, or a steep slope could instantly rule it out.

+Additionally, real estate agents tend to have limited information on empty lots—especially compared to houses or condos—so arranging and driving to each appointment wasn’t efficient.
+We needed a way to explore and filter potential locations before committing to in-person visits.

 ## The solution